babelouest/rhonabwy/API.md

 ### Generate a random key pair

 You can use Rhonabwy to generate a random key pair for RSA or ECC algorithms.
 The `jwk_t *` parameters must be initialized first.

 The `type` parameter can have one of the following values: `R_KEY_TYPE_RSA` or `R_KEY_TYPE_ECDSA`.
 The `bits` parameter specifies the length of the key.
-A RSA key must be at least 2048 bits, and the values allowed for an ECC key are 256, 384 or 512.
+A RSA key must be at least 2048 bits, and the bits value allowed for an ECC key are 256, 384 or 512.

+If the parameter `kid` is used, the generated key kid property will heve the kid specified, otherwise a `kid` will be generated to identify the key pair.

 ```C
 int r_jwk_generate_key_pair(jwk_t * jwk_privkey, jwk_t * jwk_pubkey, int type, unsigned int bits, const char * kid);